NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 manual intervention.

-Nameservers MAY allow loading and transfer of broken zones with incorrect catalog zone syntax (as they are treated as regular zones), but catalog consumers MUST NOT process such broken zones as catalog zones.
-For the purpose of catalog processing, the broken catalogs MUST be ignored.
+Nameservers MAY allow loading and transfer of broken zones with incorrect catalog zone syntax (as they are treated as regular zones).
+However, for the purpose of catalog processing, consumers MUST ignore such broken catalog zones, and instead treat them as a regular DNS zone.

+Similary, when a catalog zone expires, it loses its catalog meaning and MUST be treated as a regular DNS zone.
+No special processing occurs; in particular, member zones MUST NOT be deconfigured.

 ## Member zone name clash {#nameclash}